department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-UAT/research-findings.md

 ## Recommendations and Next Steps
 ### Short-term changes to pilot
-- Explore ways to notice Veterans that they aren’t done checking in after texting “check in.”
+- Explore ways to notify Veterans that they aren’t done checking in after texting “check in.”
 Let them know that a link will appear.
 - Think about ways to better guide Veterans through texting and scanning QR codes.

 ### Pre-registration suggestions